adobe/buildrunner/README.rst

 Overview
 ========

-BuildRunner is a tool written on top of Docker and ssh remoting frameworks that allows engineers to do the following:
+Buildrunner is a tool written on top of Docker and ssh remoting frameworks that allows engineers to do the following:

 - Build and publish Docker images